OntimizeWeb/docs/_o_components/00-overview.md

 ---
 permalink : /components/input/overview/
-title : "OFormDataComponent"
+title : "Form data components"
 comp: "overview"
 ---
+{% include base_path %}
 {% include toc %}

-All inputs extend from FormDataComponent class.
-This and other attributes are explained on the **API** section of this page.

-Ontimize web supports *checkbox, combo, currency, date, email, file, html, integer, list picker, NIF, password, percent, real, text and textarea*.
+Form data components are components that must be placed inside a [form]({{ base_path }}/docs/components/form/){:target="_blank"} and allow for an input of data.
+The form data components offered by **OntimizeWeb** are checkbox, combo, currency, date, email, file, html, integer, list picker, NIF, password, percent, real, text and textarea.

+All input components in **OntimizeWeb** extend the `OFormDataComponent` class.
+This class provides a set of methods and attributes inherited by all the input components.
+This methods and attributes are explained on the **API** section of this page.

 ## Data
-You can set value with the `data` input or with method data().
+You can modify value by setting the `data` attribute or calling the `setData` method.

 ```html
  <o-text-input attr="input2" label="{{ 'INPUT.BUTTON.TEXT' | oTranslate }}" [data]="getValue()" read-only="no" required="yes"